-Patients with severe metabolic alkalosis (eg, pH > 7.6) sometimes require more urgent correction of serum pH.
-Hemofiltration or hemodialysis is an option, particularly if volume overload and renal dysfunction are present.
-Acetazolamide 250 to 375 mg po or IV once/day or bid increases HCO 3 − excretion but may also accelerate urinary losses of K+ and phosphate (PO 4 −); volume-overloaded patients with diuretic-induced metabolic alkalosis and those with posthypercapnic metabolic alkalosis may especially benefit.
+Patients with severe metabolic alkalosis (eg, pH > 7.6) sometimes require more urgent correction of blood pH.
+Hemofiltration or hemodialysis Hemodialysis In hemodialysis, a patient’s blood is pumped into a dialyzer containing 2 fluid compartments configured as bundles of hollow fiber capillary tubes or as parallel, sandwiched sheets of semipermeable... read more is an option, particularly if volume overload and renal dysfunction are present.
+Acetazolamide 250 to 375 mg orally or IV once or twice a day increases HCO3− excretion but may also accelerate urinary losses of K+ and phosphate (PO4−); volume-overloaded patients with diuretic-induced metabolic alkalosis and those with posthypercapnic metabolic alkalosis may especially benefit.

-Hydrochloric acid in a 0.1 to 0.2 normal solution IV is safe and effective but must be given through a central catheter because it is hyperosmotic and scleroses peripheral veins.
-Dosage is 0.1 to 0.2 mmol/kg/h.
-Frequent monitoring of ABG and electrolytes is needed.
+In patients with severe metabolic alkalosis (pH > 7.6) and kidney failure who otherwise cannot or should not undergo dialysis, hydrochloric acid in a 0.1 to 0.2 normal solution IV is safe and effective but must be given through a central catheter because it is hyperosmotic and scleroses peripheral veins.
+Dosage is 0.1 to 0.2 mmol/kg/hour.
+Frequent monitoring of ABGs and electrolytes is needed.

-Metabolic alkalosis is HCO 3 − accumulation due to acid loss, alkali administration, intracellular shift of hydrogen ion, or HCO 3 − retention.
+Metabolic alkalosis is bicarbonate (HCO3−) accumulation due to acid loss, alkali administration, intracellular shift of hydrogen ion, or renal HCO3− retention.

-The most common causes are volume depletion (particularly when involving loss of gastric acid and Cl from recurrent vomiting or nasogastric suction) and diuretic use.
+The most common causes are volume depletion (particularly when involving loss of gastric acid and chloride (Cl) due to recurrent vomiting or nasogastric suction) and diuretic use.

-Metabolic alkalosis involving loss or excess secretion of Cl is termed Cl-responsive
+Metabolic alkalosis involving loss or excess secretion of Cl is termed chloride-responsive.

-Treat the cause and give patients with Cl-responsive metabolic alkalosis 0.9% saline IV.
+Treat the cause and give patients with chloride-responsive metabolic alkalosis 0.9% saline IV.

-Treatment of Cl-resistant metabolic alkalosis involves the correction of hyperaldosteronism.
+Treatment of chloride-resistant metabolic alkalosis involves correction of hyperaldosteronism.